BWP09/EnderChestHoppers/README.md

 3. Test it! hopefully it will work!
 If it doesn't, open an issue (screenshots always help!).

 It works kinda weird, but it works.
-I just wanted to get this workin, so more/better features will come later.
+I just wanted to get this working, so more/better features will come later.

 ## Possible Updates?
 - [ ] Add support for addressing individual Ender Chest slots.